Aureliux/CSE_687/README.md

 #### Requirements to Run:

-- ***Run project 4 solution console to activate stub process first, then run controller solution console to begin process.***
+- ***User must run the Project 4 solution console first to activate the stub processes, then run the Controller solution console to begin the process.***
+- ***User must update the input/output paths in main.cpp to include their local directories and text files.***

 - C++17 - Needed to include the "filesystem" library used by the FileManager class.
 >In Visual Studio, go to `Project` > `Properties` > `Configuration Properties` > `C/C++` > `Language` > `C++ Language Standard` > `ISO C++17 Standard`.<br>